 For timid beginners and those who are apprehensive of the watery environment, games become vital to help children relax.
 During this stage of water familiarisation the teacher’s objective is to get children to feel comfortable.
-The teacher should select games and activities which allow children to learn how to move through the water, how to submerge and how to recover to a standing position in the water.
-It is important for teachers to remember how different movement in the water is compared with land based movements and how strange this would be for first time swimmers.
+The teacher should select games and activities which allow children to learn how to move through the water.
+As well as how to submerge and how to recover to a standing position in the water.
+It is important for teachers to remember how different movement in the water is compared with land based movements.
+In addition to how strange this would be for first time swimmers.

 When introducing children to deep water, teachers will also find games, exploration and scenarios useful to aid in children’s learning.
 Some children who were comfortable during the phase of shallow water exploration may now show signs of apprehension.
 Learning simple skills like moving the hands like a monkey on the pool edge/wall and letting go and resurfacing back to the wall is essential.
 Pushing off into a back float, rotating through to the prone position and returning to the wall with the face submerged is also a great group activity where the teacher has full supervision of all class members.